tendermint/tendermint/docs/architecture/adr-059-evidence-composition-and-lifecycle.md

 }
 ```

 `time`, `validators` and `totalVotingPower` are need to form the ABCI Evidence that we will come to later.

+#### Broadcasting and receiving evidence

-The evidence pool also runs a reactor that sends the newly validated
+The evidence pool also runs a reactor that broadcasts the newly validated
 evidence to all connected peers.

-Receiving broadcasts from other evidence reactors works in the same manner as receiving evidence from the consensus engine or a light client.
+Receiving evidence from other evidence reactors works in the same manner as receiving evidence from the consensus engine or a light client.

+#### Proposing evidence on the block

 When it comes to prevoting and precomitting a proposal that contains evidence, the full node will once again
 call upon the evidence pool to verify the evidence using `CheckEvidence(ev []Evidence)`: